WebClub-NITK/wec-nitk-website/content/blogs/systems_info.md

 It starts with docker and then moves on to Kubernetes.
 The workshop covers the basics of Kubernetes, including the architecture, components, and how to deploy applications on a Kubernetes cluster.
 The participants also get hands-on experience with Kubernetes by deploying a sample application on a local cluster.

+During the whole journey, various small tasks are given to the participants to ensure that they are following along and understanding the concepts.
+And obviously, the SIG members are always there to help out with any queries.

 ---